 Grantees can have only one active grant per Catalog of Federal Domestic Assistance (CFDA) number.
-(Please see CFDA definition located in Appendix B. Definitions and Section III.3.
-Other, ANA Disqualification Factors).
+(See CFDA definition located in Appendix B, Definitions and Section III.3.
+Eligibility Information, Other).

-Limitation on the Number of Awards Based on Two Consecutive Funded Projects
+Limitation on the Number of Awards Based on Two Consecutive Funding Cycles

 ANA will maximize the reach of its limited funding.
 Therefore, applicants that have implemented at least two consecutive projects within one CFDA number may not be funded for a third consecutive project within the same CFDA number if other applicants who have not received ANA funding in the past 3 years are within the scoring range to be funded.
-Project implementation periods include newly awarded first year project periods, Non Competing

-Continuations (NCC) periods, and No Cost Extension (NCE) periods.
+Project implementation periods include newly awarded first year project periods, Non Competing Continuations (NCC) periods, and No Cost Extensions (NCE) periods.
 See Section V.2.
 Review and Selection Process, ANA Internal Review of Proposed Projects for additional information.